radon-h2020/radon-functionhub-client/README.md

 4. Create a zipped folder containing your function and libraries if necessary.
 5. Upload the function to [FunctionHub](https://cloudstash.io). ``fuhub upload myfunction.zip``

+### Retreiving Functions from FunctionHub

+1. Browse [FunctionHub](https://cloudstash.io) and find the Function of your choice
+2. Copy the ArtifacId
+3. In terminal do ``curl -O function.zip https://cloudstash.io/artifact_download/<ArtifactId> ``

 ## Contribution
 We encourage contributions from everyone who finds interest in this project!